 The Township of Langley is largely a rural municipality.
-Within it, rural properties with RU-zoning permit a wide variety of business and agricultural uses but also enable a distinct kind of streamlined development as a result of their explicit permissibility to build two detached single-family homes per lot.
+Within it, rural properties with RU-zoning allow for not only a wide variety of business and agricultural uses but also a distinct kind of streamlined development as a result of their ability to have two detached single-family homes built on them.

-RU property zones have existed in the Township for many decades.
-They are thought to have been originally created in order to facilitate multigenerational living for farming families; wherein aged children with families of their own could build a second home on family property to assist in providing care for their parents as well as the family farm.
-Over the years, as the Township limited allowable property uses for certain lands through restrictive zoning bylaws, some rural farm properties with RU-class property zoning retained their original zoning as subdivision into smaller parcels ensued.
+RU-class zoning on properties has existed in the Township for many decades.
+It is thought to have been originally created in order to facilitate multigenerational living for farming families; wherein aged children with young families of their own could build a second home on family property to assist in providing care for their parents as well as for the family farm.
+Over the years, as the Township limited allowable property uses for certain lands through zoning bylaws, some properties with RU-class property zoning retained their original zoning designation as subdivision into smaller parcels ensued.

 Nowadays, practically speaking, this valuable zoning remnant can offer a significant benefit to both discerning current and prospective owners of rural property in the Township of Langley.

-Stratification of property by either method also requires the registration of a One Dwelling Covenant on the property title of both strata lots.
-This covenant prudently restricts each newly created stratified parcel to permit just one dwelling going forward in an effort to prohibit perpetual stratification of the original lot and help maintain the rural character across the Township that Langley is perhaps best well-known for.
+Stratification of property by either of the above methods can also require the registration of a One Dwelling Covenant on the property titles of both strata lots.
+This covenant prudently restricts each newly created stratified parcel to permit just one dwelling going forward in an effort to prohibit repeated stratification of the original lot and help maintain the rural character across the Township that Langley is perhaps best well-known for.

 Furthermore, additional documentation may be required on a site-by-site basis, such as a Streamside Protection Covenant for properties whereon there is a watercourse or, in the same way, where a property is tributary to one.

-Detached Home Stratification provides a way for landowners to benefit from the provisions of the Strata Property Act.
-While relatively less common than other forms of strata property such as bare land and condominium or townhome-type strata property, detached home stratification has the ability to offer an advantage when it comes to cost, ease of implementation, and long-term value for owners of stratifiable properties of various sizes.
+Detached home stratification provides a way for landowners to benefit from the provisions of the Strata Property Act.
+While relatively less common than other forms of strata property such as bare land and condominium or townhome-type strata property, detached home stratification has the ability to offer an advantage when it comes to cost, ease of implementation, and long-term value enhancement and retention for owners of stratifiable properties of various sizes.